jbayham/jbayham.github.io/maps/distancing/index.md

 1. That in rural counties dwell time in public generally works better than dwell time at home.

-2. Smart device data is must robust in suburban counties, followed by urban counties, followed by rural counties.
+2. Smart device data is most robust in suburban counties, followed by urban counties, followed by rural counties.

 3. Epidemiological models should not be used to predict the exact number of cases.
 There is no credible data source to calibrate epidemiological case and modeling hospitalizations and deaths require substantially greater assumptions.
 Rather the models here are useful for gauging the effect of behavioral shifts.